 Note that comparing strings with a length of one is equivalent to comparing individual characters, bytes, or bits.
 Because ESQL has no single character, byte, or bit data types, it is standard practice to use strings of length one to compare single characters, bytes, or bits.

 ESQL complex comparison operators

+ESQL supports several operators for complex comparison tasks.

-This topic describes ESQL's complex comparison operators (predicates).
-For information about ESQL's simple comparison operators, see "ESQL simple comparison operators" on page 171.
+If you want to use ESQL to perform a simple comparison, see "ESQL simple comparison operators" on page 181.

 Operator BETWEEN